egubaidullin/scripts/ufw_geo_blocks.md

 ```
 ## Important Notes:

-Superuser privileges (**sudo**) are required to interact with UFW.
+- Superuser privileges (**`sudo`**) are required to interact with UFW.
-Ensure proper UFW configuration before using the script.
+- Ensure proper UFW configuration before using the script.
-Understand the implications of blocking or allowing traffic from specific countries.
+- Understand the implications of blocking or allowing traffic from specific countries.
-Adjust the script for non-Ubuntu environments if necessary.
+- Adjust the script for non-Ubuntu environments if necessary.
-Test the script in a controlled environment before applying to production.
+- Test the script in a controlled environment before applying to production.

 With the ability to handle port ranges, various protocols, and even actions without port specifics, this script grants you fine-grained control over your firewall rules.
 Modify as needed and proceed with confidence in your firewall management tasks.
-Happy scripting!